jamkich/jm-study-buddy/README.md

 # ALREADY DONE

-- add notification system ✅ (check it out)
+- notification system ✅ (check it out)
-- make modal working with combobox ✅
+- modal working with combobox ✅
-- use rtk to make search bar working ✅
+- rtk to make search bar working ✅
-- add some cool ux-stuff to notifications
+- some cool ux-stuff to notifications
-- refactor stories with redux (doesnt need) w
+- stories with redux ❌
+- dark theme